-One Narrow and Flimsy Grasp is a short film discussing a mother’s compulsory connection with the normative roles of maternity, being a housewife, and caring labour within the domestic sphere.
+One Narrow and Flimsy Grasp is a short film discussing a mother’s compulsory connection with the cisnormative roles of motherhood, being a housewife, and caring labour within the domestic sphere.
 It investigates family relations, shared attitudes and intricacies, as well as the power relations, individual struggles, and conflicts of interest these roles create.
-It signifies an antagonistic disposition towards a claimed universal womanness, the sex and gender binary system, and the colonial (cis-)heteropatriarchal regime.
-It is a documentary that twirls around the social becoming, representing the commencement of the auteur’s journey approaching a practical kinship.
+It signifies an antagonistic disposition towards the universal womanness positioned by this cis-heteropatriarchal regime.
+It is a documentary that twirls around the social becoming, representing the commencement of auteur’s journey approaching a practical kinship.